Access To Childcare As A Human Rights Issue

 The test, which came out of a 2004 Court of Appeal for British Columbia decision, has been criticized for having too high a bar, requiring a “serious” interference with a “substantial” parental or other family duty or obligation.
 However, the tribunal was hesitant to address whether the test was fair.
 Instead, it ruled the employee could have a chance at meeting the test should the matter go to trial.
 As such, the tribunal rejected the employer’s motion to have the issue dismissed.

-At Arbesman Hamilton LLP we represent both employees and employers in matters of employment law.
+At NULaw we represent both employees and employers in matters of employment law.
 We can help employers draft contracts and policies that do not violate human rights or contractual obligations.
 We can also help employees determine if any of their rights have been violated.
 Please contact us online or call us at 416-481-5604 to talk today.